a1eko/mix/INSTALL.md

 ### Making the system bootable ###

 Inspect package *linux*.
 A default kernel has been installed already.
-Adjust configuration in `local.config` and reinstall the kernel, if necessary.
+If necessary, adjust configuration in `local.config` and reinstall the kernel.

 	pkz build linux
 	pkz -f install linux